T99Rots/flutter_metaballs/README.md

 <br>
 <br>

-### `MetaballsEffect.speedup()` (Doesn't work well with touch devices yet)
+### `MetaballsEffect.speedup()`
-In this effect all metaballs will speedup relative to how fast you move your mouse
+This effect makes all metaballs speedup relative to how fast you move your mouse or swipe on your touchscreen
 | Property          | Default value | Accepted values | Description                                                                                                                  |
 |-------------------|---------------|-----------------|------------------------------------------------------------------------------------------------------------------------------|
 | `double? speedup` | `1`           | Above 0         | A multiplier applied to the speedup effect, increasing it will increase the speed of the metaballs more when the mouse moves |